aruhier/ansible-role-postfix/README.md

 This role installs and manages [Postfix](http://postfix.org/), an SMTP server.

-The `trinaps.postfix` role is designed to manage Postfix on different hosts in a cluster, with different "capabilities".
-At the moment the role can configure Postfix to act as:
+This role is designed to manage Postfix on different hosts in a cluster, with different "capabilities".
+At the moment the role can configure Postfix to act
+as:

 * a null client: Postfix sends all mail to another system specified either via DNS MX records or an Ansible variable, no local mail is enabled